Radennn1/Dcode-Student-Assesment/README.md

 The application includes a RESTful API to manage student data and a **web-based admin panel** to visually interact with the API.

-> 💡 You can add a preview screenshot or GIF of the Admin Panel after uploading it to services like Imgur or Giphy.

 ---

 ## ✨ Features